Even before movies like Jaws, New England was known for its beaches. Though not necessarily Connecticut beaches.

 A majorly influential Connecticut city in the 19th Century, Bridgeport has fallen on hard times over the past century due to corruption and mismanagement.

 Pleasure Beach is one of those fascinating places, with an entire resort town on an island off the coast falling into decay.
-But as it’s less easily accessible, via only a ferry from Bridgeport or a mile walk from Stratford, this writer didn’t include it in this list.
+But as it’s less easily accessible, via only a ferry from Bridgeport or a mile long walk from Stratford, this writer didn’t include it in this list.

 Seaside Park Beach, Bridgeport